 We remind the candidates that only those who have scored at least 7/10 of the available points (i.e. 35 out of 50 points) have been admitted to the oral examinations.

-The oral examinations calendar and timetable (limited to those who have been admitted to the second part of the procedure) have been published in the following document (to decrypt the document use the password that was sent to you right after the submission of the application form):
+The result of the oral examination (limited to those who have been admitted to the second part of the procedure) have been published in the following document (to decrypt the document use the password that was sent to you right after the submission of the application form):

 The admission examination will be held between May 28th and June 18th.
 As explained below, the examination is a two-step process, with candidates required to take part only to the second step (the interview).